tc39/proposal-ses/README.md

 Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehrenberg.
-Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues have already been worked out.
+Thanks to the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Stay, Mike Samuel, Felix Lee, and Kevin Reid) for building a system in which all the hardest issues have already been worked out.